 National Security & Fire has the ability to monitor your alarm system in your own town as well as from other main centers should the need arise.
 The monitoring centres are all manned 24 hours a day by highly trained personnel.
 These men and women are able to take charge of your problems and manage them through to a satisfactory solution.
-Control centres used by reaction services must be constructed and operated in accordance with SAIDSA standards.
-SAIDSA also recommends that a legal written contract is entered into between a reaction service company and his client and there are also recommendations for insurance of reaction officers against death and injury.
+Control centres used by reaction services must be constructed and operated in accordance with Security standards.
+It is also recommended that a legal written contract is entered into between a reaction service company and his client and there are also recommendations for insurance of reaction officers against death and injury.

 The monitoring centres are capable of nationally receiving both radio transmitted signals as well as signals sent via landline (Telkom network).
 National Security & Fire has a network of highly sophisticated computerized alarm monitoring centres throughout South Africa all linked via a wide area network (WAN).
 This enables any control centre to take over and/or assist in the monitoring of alarm signals should any other monitoring control centre be disrupted or out of commission for any period of time.
 Due to the nature of the radio transmitter, the type and content of the signals sent is limited to simple burglary/ panic/power failure signals, whereas signals generated by the on-board communicator in the security system, sent via the landline can contain detailed information on what zones or areas of the system have been activated including specific panic, fire and medical conditions.